 Incompetence Cannot Be Outlawed

-If we detach animal cruelty that is already criminalized from backyard breeding, you are left with the wish from a lot of people to condemn some dog breeders because they are not experts in canine reproduction, nursing and care.
-I’m already hearing all of you (and myself, too) say that «it’s not like in any other field because there are actual living beings at stake here.»
+If we detach animal cruelty that is already criminalized from backyard breeding, you are left with the wish from a lot of people to condemn some dog breeders because they are not experts in canine reproduction, nursing, and care.
+I’m already hearing all of you (and myself, too) say that «it’s not like in any other field because there are actually living beings at stake here.»

 Let’s think about it with another species so we can hold a comparison that may help us understand how slippery this slope would get:

 - Should we screen human parents to make sure they are experts at parenting?

 - Should we shut down any recipe website that is not written by nutritionists and scientists?